Characters: Persona 4: The Investigation Team

 - Jerkass: Most of the dialogue trees in the game have at least one "asshole" option.
 However, the game discourages you from choosing these, as by doing so, it causes your friends to lose their trust in you, resulting in broken Social Links which leads to depowering your character's Persona growth potential.
 Dialogue choices tend to push him more into Deadpan Snarker and Obfuscating Stupidity territory.
 This becomes even more apparent during his Heroic BSOD-induced Groundhog Day Loop in the True End episode of the Anime, where he force-feeds Yosuke a spoonful of Yukiko and Chie's horrible food, and then later suggests they add mustard, whole-cut watermelon (with rind!), pudding cups, and GELATIN into the mix.

 - Karma Houdini: Like the Persona 3 protagonist, it's possible to become romantically involved with about half a dozen girls all at once, with little to no hints that they know about each other, with zero consequence.
-This includes best friends Yukiko and Chie (that's an awkward conversation waiting to happen).
-UNLIKE the Persona 3 hero, it's not necessary to date them to get the max social link, so it's entirely up to the player if they want to have their cake and uh... eat it too.
+This includes best friends Yukiko and Chie - there's even awkward conversation, when they realize they've both been in his room.
+UNLIKE the Persona 3 hero, it's not necessary to date them to get the max Social Link, so it's entirely up to the player if they want to have their cake and uh… eat it too.
 However, in Golden, you will be severely punished for it.

 - Katanas Are Just Better: His weapon of choice in Persona 4 Arena.